RoHit4100/Personal-website/README.md

 # Personal-webisite
-This my personal website which i have made during the web development course
+This my personal website which I have made during the start of my

+web development course.